mattermost/mattermost-developer-documentation/site/content/integrate/getting-started/integration-contribution-guidelines.md

 ### Plan your integration

-  - Outline the user stories that this integration will support
+  - Outline the user stories that this integration will support.
-  - Choose what [integration type](https://developers.mattermost.com/integrate/getting-started/how-should-i-integrate/) is ideal for your user stories
+  - Choose what [integration type](https://developers.mattermost.com/integrate/getting-started/how-should-i-integrate/) is ideal for your user stories.
   - If required by your integration, determine the authentication method best for your integration.
 (See more information on [Personal Access Tokens](https://docs.mattermost.com/developer/personal-access-tokens.html/) and [OAuth 2.0 applications](https://docs.mattermost.com/developer/oauth-2-0-applications.html/) to help you decide.)
   - Consider the user experience.
 Review our [guidelines for UX](https://docs.mattermost.com/developer/fx-guidelines.html) for user experience design for ideas and guidance.
 We are happy to give feedback as well on our contributors server!